uga-rosa/cmp-dictionary/README.md

-# cmp-user_dictionary
+# cmp-dictionary

-User dictionary completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
+Dictionary completion source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)

 Use the dictionaries set in `dictionary` as the source for cmp.
-See `:h 'dictionary'`
+`:h 'dictionary'`

 ## setup